beNjiox/larabooster/README.md

 * Redis
 * Memcache
 * MySQL
+* And more

-for the lazy people who want to see before read, check this [demo](http://larabooster.io)
+for the lazy people who want to see before read, a demo will be soon available.

 In the future I plan to add some new fun things like